- Places to Explore

 - Phone: 505/764–6200

-- Cost: Tingley Beach and grounds free, Albuquerque Aquarium and Rio Grande Botanic Garden $7 (combined ticket), Rio Grande Zoo $7; combination ticket for all attractions, including unlimited rides on the Rio Line and Thunderbird Express trains $12
+- Cost: Tingley Beach and grounds free, Aquarium and Botanic Garden $12.50 (includes both attractions), Zoo $12.50; combination ticket for all attractions, including unlimited rides on the Rio Line and the zoo loop Thunderbird Express trains $20.
+Free admission for all attractions for kids under 3 .

 - Hours: Aquarium, botanic garden, and zoo Sept.–May daily 9–5; June–Aug. weekdays 9–5, weekends 9–6.
 Tingley Beach daily sunrise–sunset.
 No trains Mon.